intelagense/sunchaser/README.md

 ![Sun Chaser Dashboard](public/screenshot.png)

-Sun Chaser is a web dashboard created for the [MagnoliaConf Hackathon](https://2025.magnoliaconf.com/), built with React, Vite, and KendoReact.
-It's the first working version of a larger art-tech project: a van outfitted with a solar-powered webserver and GPS adventure logging.
+Sun Chaser is a web dashboard created during the [MagnoliaConf Hackathon](https://magnoliaconf.com/), where it **won 3rd place** 🥉🥰!
+Built with React, Vite, and KendoReact, it's the first working version of a larger art-tech project: a van outfitted with a solar-powered webserver and GPS adventure logging.

+## 🙏 Acknowledgments

+Thanks to [MagnoliaConf](https://2025.magnoliaconf.com/) and [Progress](https://www.progress.com/) for giving me an excuse to make another one of my @TODO side projects possible!

 Core Features
 	•	Interactive map showing the van's route and general location (well there is a map)